Updated: Aug 15

 Myth: You become unconscious when hypnotised.

 Fact: You remain fully conscious in hypnosis, though it’s possible to get so relaxed that you might snooze for a bit or experience a distorted sense of time.

 Myth: You forget everything once you emerge from hypnosis.

 Fact: Your memory remains intact and unless you dose off, you will remember almost everything that you experienced during hypnosis.

 Myth: Stage hypnotists have magical powers.

 Fact: Many stage hypnotists are well-versed in the art of smoke and mirrors.
 In his book "New Encyclopedia of Stage Hypnosis", magician and stage hypnotist Ormond McGill explains how stage hypnotists use various tricks to create the illusion of hypnotism.
 These include using group suggestion tests to select extraverted and highly-suggestible subjects from the audience or using deceptive tricks such as “private whispers” where the stage hypnotist whispers off microphone, privately to his chosen subject: “we are going to have some good laughs on the audience and fool them - so when I tell you to do some funny things, do exactly as I secretly tell you.
 Okay?
 Swell.”

 Myth: Hypnosis can help you recall “loss” traumatic memories from childhood.

-Fact: There has much controversy around people recalling unpleasant but false, memories of abuse from childhood.
+Fact: There has much controversy around people recalling unpleasant but false memories of abuse from childhood.
 While hypnosis can help you to recall memories, imagination which is heightened in hypnosis can sometimes cause people to recall incorrect details about their past.
-This has resulted in high profile court cases involving witnesses giving false testimony, and now forensic psychologist are extremely careful about using hypnosis in criminal cases.
+This has resulted in high profile court cases involving witnesses giving false testimony, and now forensic psychologists are extremely careful about using hypnosis in criminal cases.